skalenetwork/mirage-manager/docs/RewardWallet.md

 Manages reward collection and forwarding for individual FAIR nodes

-_Receives rewards and forwards them to the Staking contract for the associated node_
+**dev:** _Receives rewards and forwards them to the Staking contract for the associated node_

 ### staking

+Reference to the Staking contract

 ```solidity
 contract IStaking staking
 ```

-Reference to the Staking contract

 ### nodes

+Reference to the Nodes contract

 ```solidity
 contract INodes nodes
 ```

-Reference to the Nodes contract

 ### ownerNode

+The node ID that this wallet is associated with

 ```solidity
 NodeId ownerNode
 ```

-The node ID that this wallet is associated with

 ### OwnerNodeDoesNotExist

+Thrown when attempting an operation that requires the owner node to exist

 ```solidity
 error OwnerNodeDoesNotExist()
 ```

-Thrown when attempting an operation that requires the owner node to exist

 ### ValueExceedsStakeLimit

+Thrown when receiving value would exceed the node's stake limit

 ```solidity
 error ValueExceedsStakeLimit()
 ```

-Thrown when receiving value would exceed the node's stake limit

 ### onlyIfNodeExists